fourks/psx_tapper/README.md

 * [Sources for the pxfinder tool](https://github.com/apiraino/psx_pxfinder)

 ## Disclaimer
+This repo includes tools freely available in order to save some time to get started.
+Credit is due (and a **big** thank you) to respective owners.

 Technically speaking, some of the code in this repo is still copyrighted by Sony.
 However so many moons have passed since the PS1 was a profitable platform that I highly doubt anyone will be sued.

 The Playstation 1 was some serious piece of hardware (kudos to the engineers) and this is just for learning purposes.
 We are just a bunch of retrogaming enthusiasts.